 - Fluclon works by interfering with the ability of bacteria to form cell walls.
 The cell walls of bacteria are vital for their survival.
 They keep unwanted substances from entering their cells and stop the contents of their cells from leaking out.
 Fluclon impairs the bonds that hold the bacterial cell wall together.
 This allows holes to appear in the cell walls and kills the bacteria.

 - Fluclon differs from other penicillin-type antibiotics.
 When bacteria become resistant to penicillin antibiotics it is because they produce an enzyme called penicillinase.
-This enzyme breaks down the penicillin and makes it ineffective at killing the bacteria.
-Fluclon is not affected by this enzyme.
-This means it is used primarily to treat infections caused by bacteria that are resistant to other penicillin-type antibiotics.

 How do I take Fluclon?

 - The dose of this medicine and how long it needs to be taken for depends on the type and severity of infection you have, your age, weight and kidney function.
 Follow the instructions given by your doctor.
 These will be printed on the dispensing label that your pharmacist has put on the packet of medicine.

 - Fluclon is usually taken four times a day (every six hours), but follow the instructions given by your doctor.
 You should try to space the doses evenly throughout the day.